 Spring floors are an essential part of any modern training facility.
 There are several types of gymnastics spring floors on the market today.
 You must first choose which floor meets your needs, wood or plastic.

 Wood or Plastic?

-First, is this floor staying down or being moved around a lot.
-If you are purchasing a floor the will be transported a lot it may be worthwhile to invest in a plastic panel floor.
+The first questions to ask yourself is, “Is this floor staying down or being moved around a lot?”
+If you are purchasing a floor the will be transported frequently, it may be worthwhile to invest in a plastic panel floor.
 These floors cost a lot more but the boards are guaranteed for life and they will not break.
-Wood floors will damage easily from a lot of transporting them around and wear out a lot faster. .
+Wood floors will damage easily from a lot of transporting them around and wear out a lot faster.